ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a request with empty payload.
 In case the request has a non-empty payload, the KDC MUST respond with a 4.00 (Bad Request) error message.

 The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to the Client identified by NODENAME.
+The KDC also verifies that the roles the Client is granted in the group allow it to perform this operation on this resource (REQ8).
+If either verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.
 If either verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.

 The handler also verifies that the Client and the node name NODENAME used in the Uri-Path match.
 If that is not the case, the handler responds with a 4.03 (Forbidden) error response.